nitindermohan/oak-new-docs/content/docs/manuals/debugging/running-containers.md

 The `stdout` and `stderr` of each container or unikernel is stored under `/tmp/<appname>.<appns>.<servicename>.<servicens>.<instancenumber>` of the worker node running the instance.

-> E.g., to access the latest logs of instance 0 of `x.y.z.y` in my worker node I can run `tail /tmp/x.y.z.y.0`
+> For example, to access the latest logs of instance 0 of `x.y.z.y` in my worker node I can run `tail /tmp/x.y.z.y.0`

 ## What about Unikernels?

-While you cannot directly attatch yourself to a running Unikernel, the logs are extracted, stored and treaded the same way as containers.
+You cannot attach directly to a running unikernel, but their logs are stored in the same way as containers.
+Check the `/tmp` directory structure as described above to access and review their logs.